-Your body clock can be hampered by many things, from eating too late, to consuming too much caffeine or neglecting regular exercise.
+Your body clock can be hampered by many things, whether that be daylight savings, consuming too much caffeine, or neglecting regular exercise.
 In the infographic below, we look at the best and easiest ways that you can reset your body clock to guarantee you get a good night’s sleep.

 How to Reset Your Body Clock – Transcript